Joh-Ishimwe/Personal-Fashion-Advisor-Model/README.md

         - Adam and SGD optimizers.
         - Varying learning rates.
         - Varying number of hidden layers.
-        - Varying of learning rate to learn it more.

 ## Results
 | Training Instance | Optimizer Used | Regularizer Used | Epochs | Early Stopping | Number of Layers | Learning Rate | Accuracy | F1 Score | Recall | Precision |
 |-------------------|----------------|------------------|--------|----------------|------------------|---------------|----------|----------|--------|-----------|